 If you do it right starting a business and being an entrepreneur means you make an investment and commit to making it a success (not quite but almost at all cost).
 The biggest sacrifice I have made is not having been able to spend as much time as I would’ve loved to with my kids.
 That hurts and gets hard at times.
 With every sacrifice you make you increase the responsibility and pressure for your plans to turn out successful, otherwise, you lose on multiple fronts.

 Because of the business, we are in–athletics and nutrition–we are all about the experience.
 What experience do people have when they try our products, when they need to perform as athletes, when they interact with us or our athletes at events or how do we make them feel when they watch one of our videos.

 Connecting directly with our audience, at athletic events, through athletes and social media as well as at the point of sale (e.g. in-store product samplings) is crucial.
 While we are building brand and product awareness, being in the field is key.

-We do that with our staff but also spend a good chunk of marketing budget on meaningful athlete partnerships and on attending and organizing events.
-For our current phase that has shown to have the biggest impact and ROI.
+We do that with our staff but also spend a good chunk of the marketing budget on meaningful athlete partnerships and on attending and organizing events.
+For our current phase has shown to have the biggest impact and ROI.

 What have been your most satisfying moments in business?

 One of my most satisfying moments was holding our first real product in my hands.
 Before we had a professionally manufactured product the business was just a concept on paper.
 When you finally hold in your hands a final product that’s a pretty amazing moment.
 It makes everything you worked on for so long real in an instant.
 Observing that silently from the sidelines is quite satisfying as well.